Can You Give a Baby Up for Adoption Without the Father’s Consent?

 Why Won’t the Birth Father Consent to Adoption?

-Understanding why he won’t consent to adoption can help you have a more productive conversation about your next steps.
+Understanding why he won’t consent to adoption can help you have a more productive conversation.
+Understanding the reasons behind his reluctance is crucial:

 What Are the Father’s Rights and Responsibilities?